NilufaYeasmin/Hybrid_Travel_Recommender_System-HTRS/README.md

 ## 2. Hotel_Baseline_Recommender.ipynb
 The two main families of Recommendation system are Content-Based and Collaborative-Filtering models.
+Collaborative filtering methods are based on similarity from users and items interaction and content-based filtering methods calculate the similarity of attributes of an items and items.

 Collaborative-based filter           |  Content-based filter